ItzBlitz98/nuvola-app-plug.dj/README.md

 Plug.dj for Nuvola Player 3
 ===============================

-Integration of Plug,dj into your linux desktop via [Nuvola Player](https://github.com/tiliado/nuvolaplayer).
+Integration of [plug.dj](https://plug.dj) into your linux desktop via [Nuvola Player](https://github.com/tiliado/nuvolaplayer).

 Still needs some work but is functional.